How to Prepare For GSoC (Google Summer of Code) – A Complete Guide

 - Shortlist the organizations which have been selected continuously in GSoC for the past few years.
 Those organizations have higher chances to get shortlisted again.
-You can check out the list of shortlisted organization from archive page.
+You can check out the list of the shortlisted organizations from the archive page.

-Once you select the organization you can connect (For Example: Amahi) with them, chat with the mentors directly and understand the project, talk to the past participants, see the projects that came in past GSoC evaluation and you can check out the codebase of these organizations.
+Once you select the organization you can connect (For Example Amahi) with them, chat with the mentors directly and understand the project, talk to the past participants, see the projects that came in past GSoC evaluations and you can check out the codebase of these organizations.
 Join the organization channel through Slack/Gitter/IRC.
-Introduce yourself there and tell them about yourself, your skillset and let them know that you want to contribute to their repo.
+Introduce yourself there and tell them about yourself, and your skillset and let them know that you want to contribute to their repo.
 They always welcome newbies or contributors and they are always ready to help.
-Stay active in their channel and ask the relevant questions.
+Stay active in their channel and ask relevant questions.
 Ask about the feature they would like to see in their project.
-Understand their expectations and discuss the ideas.
+Understand their expectations and discuss their ideas.

 2. Start Contributing:

 Once you select the organization and project start contributing to it.
 This is the most important phase of GSoC.
-When you newly enter into as a contributor you can start with fixing easy bugs or and writing documentation.
-Start with small contributions and then move to the major one.
-So once you spend some time on the project you can move to add new features in the project because you will have some idea about what language, platform or software are used in the organization, how things work around there and will be able to connect the dots.
+When you newly enter as a contributor you can start with fixing easy bugs or writing documentation.
+Start with small contributions and then move to the major ones.
+So once you spend some time on the project you can move on to add new features to the project because you will have some idea about what language, platform, or software are used in the organization, how things work around there, and will be able to connect the dots.
 You can also raise some issues if you find something and fix those issues.
-Take everything step by step but contribute as much as possible.
+Take everything step-by-step but contribute as much as possible.
 Below are some tips when you start contributing to the projects…

-- Contact with the mentors through IRC and subscribe to the developer mailing list.
-Stay active on channels and get update all the time about the project.
+- Contact the mentors through IRC and subscribe to the developer mailing list.
+Stay active on channels and get updates all the time about the project.

-- Read the guidelines of organization carefully for contribution like how to raise an issue or how to submit patches.
+- Read the guidelines of the organization carefully for contributions like how to raise an issue or how to submit patches.